 New Relic vs VMware Aria Operations for Applications

 New Relic elevates traditional observability by layering AI-driven automation, business-centric detection, and no-code instrumentation across experience, application, and infrastructure layers.
-While VMware Aria offers granular metric analytics and stream processing, New Relic delivers more modern ML tools, broader telemetry sources, and faster developer feedback loops, making it a top alternative for teams focused on proactive and intelligent observability.
+While VMware Aria offers granular metric analytics and stream processing, New Relic delivers more modern ML tools, broader telemetry sources, and faster developer feedback loops.

 5. Grafana